idvorkin/idvorkin.github.io/_d/facebook.md

 **UPDATE**: Facebook responded to this and has updated their policy to only have reviews annually (ps - I'd prefer addressing these problems but having evaluations every 6 months)

 Relative to MSFT and AMZN folks are very concerned about reviews.
-I've debugged this a bit and here's my thinking
+I've debugged this a bit, and here's my thinking

 1. Everyone else is concerned about it.
 1. It happens twice a year
 1. The impact on salary is formulaic and transparent
 1. In theory, the ratings are relative to other employees each half (vs absolute) so you can't know what a rating is.
-In practice though, ratings seem very stable, and consistent even with the other companies I've worked it.
+In practice, though, ratings seem very stable, and consistent even with the other companies I've worked at.
 1. Everyone around you is a high achiever
 1. There are [7 rating buckets](https://www.cnbc.com/2019/01/08/facebook-culture-cult-performance-review-process-blamed.html) though the majority of folks land in 2 buckets.
 1. Until you're senior (E5), you need to be promoted in a fixed amount of time.

 ## My projects at Facebook

+### Messenger:

+- Shared Albums
+- Memories

+### Everything Together: Shareplay for Messenger

+- Beta Integrated with Tubi
+- Crazy fun project

 ### CO-Ex: Creating a virtual living